imgag/megSAP/README.md

 # *megSAP* - a Medical Genetics Sequence Analysis Pipeline

 megSAP is a NGS data analysis pipeline for medical genetics, that is developed by the [Institute of Medical Genetics and Applied Genomics](http://www.uni-tuebingen.de/Klinische_Genetik/start.html) and several collaborators from academia and industry.
-In December 2016 the project was publically available on GitHub, however closed-source development started already in 2012.
+Since December 2016 the project is publically available on GitHub, however closed-source development started already in 2012.

 The design goals of the project are: